n8n-io/n8n-docs/docs/hosting/configuration.md

     This variable requires a manual build of the `n8n-editor-ui` package.
 You can't use it with the default n8n docker image.
 The default is `/`, meaning that it uses the root-domain.

-Tells the frontend how to reach the REST API of the back-end.
+Tells the front end how to reach the REST API of the back end.

 ```bash
 export VUE_APP_URL_BASE_API=https://n8n.example.com/